Dipin-Rajput/Bridgelabz_Dipin_2110991880/README.md

 print("The length of string:", c, "is", len(c)) print()

+# Indexing

-# Indexing: It always starts from 0 in python, each and every character has a index assigned to it.
+It always starts from 0 in python, each and every character has a index assigned to it.
-# Python also supports negative indexing, which starts from end, with -1, -2, ... and so on
+Python also supports negative indexing, which starts from end, with -1, -2, ... and so on

 str = "chitkara university"